-- Course: PhD Managing Peatlands as Carbon Stores
+- Course: PhD title: Managing Peatlands as Carbon Stores

 Supervisors: Prof Andy Baird, Dr Pippa Chapman

 Funding: NERC CASE studentship (CASE partner: Natural England)

 Why did you decide to study for a PhD, and why Leeds?

 I’ve always enjoyed learning, and so research was the best way to continue learning.
 At the time I wasn’t sure on the career path I wanted to take but knew that having a PhD could give me lots of options.
 In terms of the subject of my PhD, I chose a topic that followed on from modules in my Master's degree so that I could build on an existing knowledge base on a topic that had captured my attention.
 I had studied for my Master's degree in the School of Geography at Leeds, so when I made the decision to apply for a PhD, it was the first place I looked.

 What was your experience of PhD study in the School and the skills you learnt?

 The PhD community in the School of Geography is quite large, and PhD students are welcomed and encouraged to participate in research cluster meetings with the academic staff.
 I’ve also been lucky enough to gain some teaching experience through demonstrating on some undergraduate modules and field trips.
 Within the University there are lots of courses on offer on a wide range of subjects from time management to improving your skills on various computer software packages.
 The university itself has lots of facilities with a big Union building full of different shops and bars and also a big sports complex, which is great when you’ve had a hard day and need to let out your frustrations.

 What is your current employment situation and long term career aspirations?